palfrey/obsidian-random-names/README.md

 ## How to use

-- Clone this repo.
+1. Clone this repo.
-- Make sure your NodeJS is at least v16 (`node --version`).
+2. Make sure your NodeJS is at least v16 (`node --version`).
-- `./pnpm i` to install dependencies.
+3. `./pnpm i` to install dependencies.
-- `./pnpm dev` to start compilation in watch mode.
+4. `./pnpm dev` to start compilation in watch mode.

 ## Manually installing the plugin

+1. Run `./pnpm build`
-- Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-random-names/`.
+2. Copy over `main.js` and `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-random-names/`.